neilsb/hades-matrix-bridge/README.md

 ```

 For local development, you can create an `appsettings.Development.json` file with your development settings.
 This file is excluded from git by default.

+## Usage
+First you create a room with the bridge bot (@hadesbot:YOURSERVER.COM).
+Next you type `link <username> <password> [matrix name]`, e.g. link bob p@ssw0rd.

+The option "Matrix Name" parameter is your user on matrix.
+If set, when someone mentions your username on Hades your Matrix name will be added to the text to produce a matrix mention notification.

+To see a list of existing puppets, use `list`.
+To unlink a puppet just talk to the brige bot and type `unlink <puppet_id>`.